-FALL TERM, 1963
+FALL TERM, 1964

-September 21-25 Welcome Week and registration September 21 8:00 a.m.
-Residence Halls open for check-in of freshmen who did not attend a Counseling Clinic.
+September 26-30 Welcome Week and registration September 26 8:00 a.m.
+Residence Halls open for check-in of fresh- men who did not attend a Counseling Clinic.
 10:30 a.m.
 Orientation Meeting for freshmen who did not attend a Counseling Clinic.
 10:30 a.m.
 Residence Halls open for check-in of all other new students.
-September 22 7:00 p.m.
-President's Welcome to Freshmen September 23 8:45 a.m.
+September 27 7:00 p.m.
+President's Welcome to Freshmen September 28 8:45 a.m.
 President's Welcome to Transfer Students 8:00 a.m.
-Registration Begins September 26 8:00 a.m.
-Classes Begin September 28 Football - North Carolina (Band Day) October 7- 8 Career Carnival October 1 0 Activities Carnival October 14 ł Mantovani Orchestra (First artists to appear in the 1963-64 M.S.U.
+Registration Begins October 1 8:00 a.m.
+Classes Begin October 3 Football-Southern California (Band Day) October 5 London Symphony Orchestra (First artists to appear in the 1964-65 M.S.U.
 Lecture-Concert Series which brings to the campus a varied array of talent.
-Presented to M.S.U. students free of charge, its purpose is to widen cultural experiences in the most enjoyable changed for tickets.)
+Presented to M.S.U. students free of charge, its purpose is to widen cultural experiences in the most enjoyable manner.
+Activity book coupons may be exchanged for tickets.